inspektral/thesis-upf/SOA/index.md

 ### Latent Spaces

-Latent space representations leverage machine learning, particularly neural networks, to create abstract, high-level representations of data [@mikolov2013efficientestimationwordrepresentations].
+Latent space representations leverage machine learning, particularly neural networks, to create abstract, high-level representations of data [Mikolov et al. (2013)](#mikolov-tomas-et-al-2013).
 These are often used for tasks requiring similarity measurements, semantic understanding, generation, or compression.

 #### CLAP and Semantics

 Using contrastive learning, it is possible to map audio clips and textual descriptions into a shared embedding space.
 This allows related concepts, like the sound of rain and the phrase "rain falling", to be close together.

-CLAP [@clap] is the most widespread model trained this way and enables tasks like:
+[Elizalde et al. (2022)](#elizalde-benjamin-et-al-2022) CLAP is the most widespread model trained this way and enables tasks like:
 - Text-to-audio retrieval
 - Audio-to-text annotation
 - Zero-shot classification